Setting up Secrets Management for Projects

 Click Save changes.

-If you are switching Secrets management scopes, Workato asks that you confirm switching from secrets management at workspace level, to project level.
+If you are switching Secrets management scopes, confirm that you are switching from secrets management at workspace level to project level when prompted.

 Workato secrets management, confirm project level